zackarydelheimer/Android_Calculator_App/README.md

 1. Simply clone the repository in GitHub Desktop

-2. Choose to open the project in Android Studio
+2. Open the project in Android Studio

 3. Select an emulator in the device manager
 (The layout works best with taller screens but can be used with just about any emulator)